nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `sort [s/SORT_OPTION]`

 * You can use `sort` to arrange the contacts in the list you're currently viewing, whether it's the full list or a subset from commands like `search`.
-* If no sort option is provided, `sort` will restore the list to its original order (i.e. the order in which contacts were added).
+* If no sort option is provided, `sort` will restore the currently displayed list to its default order (i.e. the order in which contacts were added).
 * The sort order remains active until you apply a new sort option.
 * For *role-specific* sort options (e.g. `hours`):
   * Role contacts are sorted by the relevant criterion.